 For this activity we will investigate the behavior of some of the elements in seawater in order to understand their sources, sinks, and cycles through the ocean, and to help us decide whether ocean chemistry has been constant through time.
 For this purpose we will have you research two different chemical elements (partly of your choosing) to obtain the necessary information.

-- Choose one element from each of two groups, for a total of two elements (I'm hoping that with 11 of you, they will all get covered, so maybe do a random pick for yourself?)
+- Choose one element from each of two groups, for a total of two elements (I'm hoping that we don't have overlap, so please tell us what you've chosen)

 - Group 1: Na, Cl, K, Mg, S

 - Group 2: P, Ca, Si, N, Ba

 - To start, go to MBARI for information about chemical elements in seawater.
 You will find a periodic table (you may need to do a search in the upper right corner), "residence times," and other information on most of the elements.

 - Find and list the following information for each element you chose from Groups 1 and 2: